morganmueller/Internet-Geographies/README.md

 #### Wednesday, February 9th
+* Mapbox & Google Maps API
 * Overview of publically available data and how to clean data
 * Using publically available datasets for mapping

+__ASSIGNED__
 * **SMALL ASSIGNMENT**
     *  At least once a week for the next four weeks, revisit one of the sites you chose in the first small exercise where you identified public components of networked infrastructure (for at least 20 minutes per visit).
-This time the goal will be to practice the 'art of noticing' at the site and creatively record what you notice.
-This recording could be in the form of a field guide, audio field recording, journal or any other method you'd like.
+This time the goal will be to practice the 'art of noticing,' focusing on the piece of internet infrastructure and creatively document what you notice.
+This documentation could be in the form of a field guide, audio field recording, journal or any other method you'd like.

-    Some things you could think about are how people interact with the piece of internet infrastructure, if at all, what dynamics it brings to the area it's located in, and even if other non-humans interact with it.
+    Some potential things to think about while at the location are how people interact with the piece of internet infrastructure, if at all, what dynamics it brings to the area it's located in, and if other non-human actors interact with it.
 We will spend a portion of **March 9th's** class discussing each student's documentation.

 ## Section - A Tangible Internet